Hamid Gada: Militancy

 Anuradha Bhasin Jamwal, in a Mahanirban Calcutta Research Group publication, wrote about the circumstance under which Gada joined militancy:

 In another version of his life, it is written that, "since childhood Hameed was fascinated by this spring.
 Loved it.
 This love was to shape his violent life."
 All alone, he had protected the Hindu temple from being destroyed by militants, but to protect himself and his family from the militants, he joined them and became a "killing machine".
 It is said he had many reasons to hate the Indian security forces, but the "most obvious one being that they didn't protect him and his family when he sought their help to escape the wrath of 'extreme' militants.
 So he now killed Jawans with an extra zeal and pleasure and made money from it."

 Hamid Bhatt got the name "Gada", meaning "fish", after an encounter with Indian security forces:

-Even after becoming a militant, Hamid Gada would come to pour milk over the goddess at the Hindu temple.

 Gada and his men were responsible for the killing of police, military personnel, pro-India militants and Kashmiri Pandits.
 It had been Hizbuls aim to drive out the rest of the pandits in the valley.